In Quebec City, history is not far away

 Not far from the Convent of the Ursuline Sisters and the Séminaire du Québec, the Anglican Cathedral stands in the center of the old town.
 The simplicity of its furnishings stands out clearly from the splendor of the Notre Dame Basilica.
 The Catholic Church is just a few meters away on Rathausplatz.
 Here it becomes clear what a turning point the British takeover represented for the French Canadians.
 In many churches in the province such as Ste.
 Anne-de-Beaupré, the Catholics of Quebec seem to want to emphasize their religious heritage with imposing church buildings as a symbol of their identity as French Canadians.

-The most conspicuous building in Quebec is more of a symbol of compromise.
-The Chateau Frontenac is located in the city center on the Place d'Armes.
-Horse-drawn carriages wait for customers under their deciduous trees.
-In addition, the statue of Samuel de Champlain on the square in front of the hotel watches over the place of St. Lawrence, where it opens into a funnel up to its confluence with the Atlantic.
-From the Dufferin terrace you can look out at the point where the St. Lawrence River widens and flows around the island of Ile d'Orléans.
+The most striking building in the city of Quebec is more of a symbol of compromise.
+The Chateau Frontenac is located in the middle of the city center on the Place d'Armes.
+Horse-drawn carriages wait for customers under the deciduous trees.
+Next to it, the statue of Samuel de Champlain in the square in front of the hotel watches over the place of St. Lawrence.
+From there it opens into a funnel until it flows into the Atlantic.
+From the Dufferin terrace you can look out over the point where the Saint Lawrence River widens and flows around the island of Ile d'Orléans.

 One of the railway hotels of the Canadian Pacific Railway

-Even if you have never been to Quebec City, pretty much everyone knows the sight of the Chateau Frontenac in the center of the old town.
-No wonder, the Chateau Hotel towers over the lower town from Cap Diamant over the St. Lorenz Strom.
-It is such a popular photo opportunity for tourists from all over the world.
-It is also part of every sightseeing tour of Quebec City.
+Even if you've never been to Quebec City, you can enjoy the sight of it Chateau Frontenac Pretty much everyone in the center of the old town knows it.
+No wonder, the Chateau Hotel towers over the lower town from Cap Diamant above the St. Lorenz River.
+It is therefore a popular photo opportunity for tourists from all over the world.
+It's also part of any sightseeing tour of Quebec City.

-The Chateau Frontenac stands on the site of the "Vieux Chateau" (the old castle).
-This was the name given to the Château Haldimand, which housed the administration and reception rooms of the colonial government.
-In 1880 the idea of building a luxury hotel in its place came up.
-It was William Van Horne, the executive director of the Canadian Pacific Railway, who hired New York architect Bruce Price to do the job.
+The Chateau Frontenac stands on the site of the “Vieux Chateau” (the old castle).
+This is what the Château Haldimand was once called, in which the administration and reception rooms of the colonial government were housed.
+In 1880, the idea came up to build a luxury hotel in its place.
+It was William Van Horne, the managing director of the Canadian Pacific Railway, who commissioned the New York architect Bruce Price to do the job.
 He was supposed to design a hotel for the passengers of his railway line.

 Price was inspired by the architecture of France at the time.
-This initially developed into a hallmark of castle hotels in Canada.
-After all, the country's government buildings were even built in this style.
+This initially developed into a hallmark of castle hotels in Canada and eventually even the country's government buildings were built in this style.

 Opened in 1893, the hotel was an immediate success.
 It was expanded several times into the 20th century.
-The last extension was completed in June 1993 with the Claude-Pratte grand piano.
-There, hotel guests can enjoy the swimming pool, fitness center and terrace.
+The final expansion was completed in June 1993 with the Claude-Pratte Wing, where hotel guests can enjoy the swimming pool, fitness center and terrace.

 Guest list that impresses